zeruhur/loner/en/AP15_mech_requiem.md

 # Introduction

 ## Overview
-"Mech Requiem" unfolds in a future Earth, now fractured by decades of conflict and high-tech warfare.
+_Mech Requiem_ unfolds in a future Earth, now fractured by decades of conflict and high-tech warfare.
 By the 2300s, the world has evolved into a complex web of alliances and rivalries among great powers, leading to a continuous state of proxy wars fought through advanced technology and specialized mechs.

 ## Key Setting Points